Components of the Training Program

 Interns are supported in their interests to develop Groups that meet the needs of students or communities.
 A list of current groups can be found here.
 In addition to group counseling, all Interns run a minimum of three Wellness Workshops based in ACT and CBT per quarter.
 Group opportunities may differ depending on telehealth policies and the state of the pandemic.

 Interns attend two hours of weekly individual clinical supervision.
-The CA Board of Psychology has provided a grace period to allow the required one hour face-to-face, direct, individual supervision to be conducted via HIPAA-compliant video.
-The other hour occurs in-person.
+The CA Board of Psychology required face-to-face, direct, individual supervision with the clinical supervisor can be conducted via HIPAA-compliant video California Code of Regulations (CCR) Sections 1387 and 1391.5).
+Therefore, one hour of supervision is via Zoom and the other happens in person.
 In supervision, interns are encouraged to develop reflective, introspective clinical and case conceptualization skills that aid in their development as professional psychologists.
 Interns are given an opportunity prior to the beginning of the internship to request their supervision preferences and needs through a self-assessment and during orientation as they become acquainted with supervising staff.
 An attempt is made to match interns to supervisors based upon these preferences.
 The clinical supervisor carries responsibility for case management, acquainting the intern with the operations of the agency, training requirements, mentoring, and moral support.
 Ongoing and reciprocal feedback is an important part of supervision.
 Interns switch supervisors mid-year to diversify their supervisory experience.
 Evaluations occur mid-year and at end-of-year.

-Our internship provides three rotations that focus on specific issues relevant to the student population: Eating Disorders, Substance Use, and Gender and Sexual Identity.
-These rotations are designed for the interns to gain knowledge, experience, and competence in how to work with these specific issues in a time-limited format.
+Our internship provides three rotations that focus on specific issues relevant to the student population: Eating Disorders, Alcohol and Other Drug/Motivational Interviewing, and Gender and Sexual Identity.
+These rotations are designed for the interns to gain knowledge, experience, and competence in how to work with these specific populations in a time-limited format.

 The Eating Disorders Rotation typically takes place during the fall quarter and is designed to educate interns about the assessment and brief, evidence-based therapy approaches to treating eating disorders in a college mental health setting.

-The Substance Use Rotation is designed to educate interns about the assessment and brief treatment of substance use in college students.
+The Alcohol and Other Drug/Motivational Interviewing Rotation is designed to educate interns about the assessment and brief treatment of substance use in college students.
 Interns gain skills in motivational interviewing and harm reduction models.

 The Gender and Sexual Identities Rotation aims to enable clinicians to become more clinically and culturally competent working with clients across the full spectrum of gender and sexual identities.
-In addition to the rotation, interns attend a bi-weekly GSI consultation group beginning Fall quarter for support with their clinical work and professional development in working with students presenting gender and sexual identity issues.
+This rotation runs throughout the year for support with their clinical work and professional development in working with students presenting gender and sexual identity issues.

 Outreach and Social Justice Seminar

-This seminar meets weekly in the fall and biweekly in the winter and spring.
-The goal of the outreach and social justice seminar is to orient trainees to Stanford CAPS values and approach to outreach to assist them through in increasing competency and cultivating their unique voice in this professional work.
-The goal of this seminar is to transform learning into implementation of services that extends within and beyond Stanford University student population.
-The outreach and social justice seminar provides a balance between increasing trainees awareness and identifying their own strengths and biases related to working with those from different cultural groups.
+This seminar meets weekly throughout the year, toggling between social justice content and outreach planning.
+The goal of the outreach and social justice seminar is to orient trainees to Stanford CAPS values and approach to transform learning into implementation of services that extends within and beyond the Stanford University student population.
+The outreach and social justice seminar provides a balance between increasing trainees' awareness and identifying their own strengths and biases related to working with those from different cultural groups.
 This awareness helps inform their lens on social justice and subsequently development and execution of a social justice project with marginalized student communities at Stanford.
-The work of the outreach and social justice project is to assist trainees in providing services that extend beyond traditional clinical services by decolonizing mental health services, and provide more culturally sensitive programming.
+The interns utilize concepts from liberation psychology to provide more culturally sensitive programming.
 Programming may include consultation, advocacy, education, liaison relationships, clinical and non-clinical services.
-A establish a liaison relationship with a community center and develop a social justice project that may include outreach programming, consultation, drop-in hours, or other collaboration.
 Interns present outcomes of their social justice outreach project at a staff meeting.

 Some of the community centers we collaborate with include: